-- .1 Installations and attachment plans of main machinery and steam boilers. - .2 Drawings of the fuel and lubricating oil tanks' fittings. - .3 Drawings of silencers and flame arresters in exhaust pipes and funnels. - .4 Plans of shafting and stern tube. - .1 Thrust, intermediate and screw shafts. - .2 Main and thrust bearings and their attachments. - .3 Couplings. - .4 Steam tube and its arrangements (bushings, bearings and sealings). - .5 Plans of the fixed pitch propeller (with details of blade fastenings, if a detachable blade propeller is fitted). - .6 Plans of the controllable pitch propeller (CPP). - .1 Hub. - .2 Blades. - .3 Screw shaft and its attachment to the hub.

-.6 Rod of actuating mechanism.
+- .1 Installations and attachment plans of main machinery and steam boilers. - .2 Drawings of the fuel and lubricating oil tanks' fittings. - .3 Drawings of silencers and flame arresters in exhaust pipes and funnels. - .4 Plans of shafting and stern tube. - .1 Thrust, intermediate and screw shafts. - .2 Main and thrust bearings and their attachments. - .3 Couplings. - .4 Steam tube and its arrangements (bushings, bearings and sealings). - .5 Plans of the fixed pitch propeller (with details of blade fastenings, if a detachable blade propeller is fitted). - .6 Plans of the controllable pitch propeller (CPP). - .1 Hub. - .2 Blades. - .3 Screw shaft and its attachment to the hub. - .4 Oil transfer block, assembled. - .5 Actuating mechanism, complete - .6 Rod of actuating mechanism.